Scottish Place Names

 Neighbourhoods, districts and outlying suburbs with names that occur only in Scotland and not elsewhere in the British Isles, and/or are definitely, or most probably, of Scottish origin are:

-- Allerdyce Gardens - although Black (1996), the authority on Scottish family names, does not give Allerdyce as a variant of Allardice/Allardyce, the Kingston neighbourhood is possibly a misspelling of that name.
+- Allerdyce Gardens - Black (1996), the authority on Scottish family names, does not give Allerdyce as a variant of the surname Allardice/Allardyce.
+There is, however, an Allerdyce Road and Drive in Glasgow.
 Allardyce is from the old barony of Allardice in Kincardineshire (now part of Aberdeenshire) evidenced today by a cluster of places called Allardice, Allardice Castle, Allardice Mains and Allardice Mill, a short distance inland from Inverbervie.
 The surname Allardyce is quite commonly encountered in the north east of Scotland.
-Allardyce is a sept (branch) of the Graham of Menteith family and so they are entitled to wear the tartan shown here.
+The family is a sept (branch) of Clan Graham of Menteith and so they are entitled to wear the tartan shown here.

 - Billy Dunn - Dun or Dunn is a Scottish family name of territorial origin, perhaps from Dun in Angus.
 Dunn is the more usual form of this surname these days.